Trauma and PTSD Therapists in Chestermere, AB

 Registered Psychotherapist (Qualifying), MACP, ADHD-SP, EMDR, HBSc at Fika Mental Health

-Chestermere, Alberta(Virtual Only)
+Chestermere, AB(Virtual Only)

 I take a trauma- and culturally-informed approach that pulling Narrative, Attachment and Emotionally Focused, EMDR, Narrative, and IFS therapy, but I ensure flexibility in how this applies to your goals.
 I have interest in mood & stress, immigration, identity & self-esteem, trauma, ADHD, and relationships.
 Walk & Talk (outdoor) therapy available in Windsor.